 In the Classrooms

 Create a teaching environment that is free of distracting stimuli.
+Bright lighting and overly decorated classrooms are just a few thoughts to consider.

 Short & Simple